 Section 2: The Regulatory Headwinds: A Global Perspective

-The same digital tools that empower NGOs also make them targets for increased governmental scrutiny.
-A clear global trend has emerged where legislation is used to monitor and control the non-profit sector, often under the justification of protecting national sovereignty and ensuring transparency.
+The same digital tools that empower NGOs can also bring increased governmental scrutiny.
+A global trend has emerged where legislation is used to monitor the non-profit sector, often under the justification of protecting national sovereignty and ensuring transparency.

-Note on Sourcing: The information in this section is compiled from reports by major international news organizations and human rights monitoring groups.
-For direct details, readers are encouraged to consult the primary sources linked.
+Note on Sourcing: The information in this section is compiled from publicly available reports by major international news organizations and human rights monitoring groups.
+Readers are encouraged to consult primary sources for detailed analysis.

 2.1 Case Study: Russia's "Foreign Agent" Law

-A prominent example of this trend is Russia's 2012 "foreign agent" law.
-The mechanism requires any non-governmental organization receiving any form of funding from foreign sources to register as a "foreign agent."
-This term carries severe negative connotations within the country, historically associated with espionage.
+A prominent example of this trend is Russia's 2012 legislation concerning "foreign agents."
+The law requires any non-governmental organization receiving funding from foreign sources for certain activities to register as an organization "performing the functions of a foreign agent."

-According to reports from organizations like Human Rights Watch, the law's implementation has led to prohibitive levels of government scrutiny, public distrust, and the systematic dismantling of civil society, including some of the country's oldest and most respected human rights and environmental organizations.
+The term is often associated with Cold War-era espionage, and its application has been a point of international concern.
+According to monitoring groups like Human Rights Watch, the law's implementation has resulted in increased administrative burdens, public scrutiny, and the closure of numerous civil society organizations, including some of the country's oldest human rights and environmental groups.

 2.2 Case Study: India's Foreign Contribution (Regulation) Act (FCRA)

 In India, the Foreign Contribution (Regulation) Act, or FCRA, governs all foreign donations to non-profits.
-While the stated purpose of the law is to ensure such funds are not used for activities that could harm the national interest, its application has become a subject of intense debate.
+The stated purpose of the law is to ensure such funds are not used for activities deemed contrary to the national interest, but its application and recent amendments have been a subject of significant public and legal discussion.

-In recent years, the Indian government has significantly tightened FCRA compliance, leading to the suspension or cancellation of licenses for thousands of NGOs.
-As reported by news agencies like Reuters, this has particularly affected organizations working on human rights, environmental advocacy, and civil liberties.
-Proponents of the government's actions argue the measures are necessary for accountability, while critics contend they are used to suppress dissent.
+In recent years, the Indian government has tightened FCRA compliance, leading to the suspension or cancellation of licenses for thousands of NGOs.
+As reported by news agencies like Reuters, this has affected organizations working on a range of issues, including human rights and environmental advocacy.
+Proponents of the government's actions argue the measures are necessary for accountability, while critics have stated that the measures are used to restrict the activities of certain groups.

 Section 3: A Framework for Digital Resilience